konstantinosKokos/aethel-public/lexicon/readme.md

 ---

 ## word_lexicon.lex
-WORD_LEXICON.lex contains a mapping from word and part-of-speech tag pairs into sequences of pairs of types and their corresponding counts.
+word_lexicon.lex contains a mapping from word and part-of-speech tag pairs into sequences of pairs of types and their corresponding counts.
 The keys (words and pos tags) are arranged in alphanumeric order, whereas their values (types and counts) are arranged by count (descending).